Enjoy Travel to Japan!

 Q1.
 Is there information available in English?

-Some explanations and pamphlets about ukai are available in English.
+Some explanations and pamphlets for ukai are available in English.

-English-guided tours are also available, so please inquire with each tour company for details.
+English-guided tours are also offered, so please contact individual tour companies for details.

 Yes.
-The movement of the cormorants and the bonfire scenes are intriguing for children as well.
+The movements of the cormorants and the sight of the bonfires are interesting for children.

-It is generally held even on rainy days, but may be canceled in case of stormy weather.
+Ukai is generally held in rain, but it may be canceled in severe weather.

-Please check the official site or call to confirm the day's status.
+Check the official website or call to confirm the situation on the day.

-Experience the tradition and beauty of Japan with ukai on the Nagara River!
+Please enjoy the traditional beauty of ukai on the Nagara River!

 Discover More